Aaron Schunk

-Aaron Livingston Schunk (born July 24, 1997) is an American professional baseball infielder who is a free agent.
+Aaron Livingston Schunk (born July 24, 1997) is an American professional baseball infielder for the Lancaster Stormers of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
 He made his MLB debut in 2024.

 Amateur career

 Schunk graduated from Lovett School in Atlanta, Georgia.
 He attended the University of Georgia, where he played college baseball for the Georgia Bulldogs.
 As a freshman in 2017, he slashed .290/.319/.371 (.693 OPS) with one home run.

 In 2018, he continued as the Bulldogs’ third baseman and closer, and finished the season with a .299/.340/.411 slashline (.750 OPS) and three home runs.
 That summer, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was named a league all-star.

 Schunk played his final season with the Bulldogs in 2019.
 He slashed .399/.373/.600 (.973 OPS) with 15 home runs.
 He also won the John Olerud Award.